How to Travel by Trolleybus in Mexico City

 Two photos of the line #2 trolleybus going the other way on San Luis Potosi:

-There are currently 10 lines covering more than 200 km.
-Here is a map of the Trolleybus network in Mexico City:
+Currently, 12 lines cover more than 200 km.
+Here is a map of the Mexico City trolleybus map:

 The Trolleybuses are operated by Servicio de Transportes Eléctricos de la Ciudad de México (STE) who are also responsible for the Tren Ligero which runs from Tasqueña to Xochimilco and is best used to get to the Estadio Azteca.